KorevaarLab

 Lab

 We are a team of scientists located at the Radboud University in Nijmegen (The Netherlands).
-Our lab is embedded in the Institute for Molecules and Materials (IMM).
+Our lab is part of the Department of Physical Organic Chemistry, and embedded in the Institute for Molecules and Materials (IMM).

 Autonomous mesoscale positioning emerging from myelin filament self-organization and Marangoni flows